itsprakhar/Downstream-Dinov2/README.md

 python train.py
 ```

 This will train the model for 100 epochs (modifiable in the script), using the DINOv2 model as a feature extractor and a custom classifier.
-The training process includes data augmentation, training/validation splitting, and early stopping【17†source】.
+The training process includes data augmentation, training/validation splitting, and early stopping.

 ## Demo